inianantony/ExpenseTracker/README.md

 6. test -> where the test related code is placed
 7. pubspec.yaml -> same use as package.json file to specify dependencies and some configurations

+# Action to do

+## Clean up the default code

+1. Open the main.dart file under lib folder
+2. Delete all the comments

+## Default code explanation